 Diabetes is a condition where the level of glucose (also known as sugar) in the blood is too high.
 That's because the body is not using the glucose properly.
 Insulin is a hormone that is needed to allow glucose from food to move from the blood into cells in the body where it can be used for fuel for energy.
 Diabetes occurs when the insulin-making cells in the pancreas are unable to make enough insulin or when there is resistance to the effects of insulin.

-You might find it helpful to watch a Diabetes UK animation (8 minutes 44 seconds) about diabetes and the body at the top of the page.
+You might find it helpful to watch the Diabetes UK animation above (8 minutes 44 seconds) about diabetes and the body at the top of the page.

 What is the difference between type 1 and type 2 diabetes?